harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-http-latency.md

 ### Proxy Port

 It defines the port where the proxy server listens for requests.
-You can tune it using the `PROXY_PORT` environment variable.
+Tune it by using the `PROXY_PORT` environment variable.

 Use the following example to tune it: